Home

 3. Mid-Tone- This is what the actual color of the object is, without any effects from light or shadow.

 4. Reflected Light- This is the light that is seen around an object, usually between the cast shadow and the shadow edge.
 It's the light that is bouncing off of the surfaces around the object.
 This value is never bright white.
+When drawing in color the reflected light will contain the color of the object or surface closest to the object your drawing.

-5. Full Light- This is where the light source hits the object at full strength.
+5. Full Light/Highlight- This is where the light source hits the object at full strength.
 It is usually shown by the white of the paper.
 All the areas of gray around the full light should be blended so that there is a smooth, gradual transition between them.

-During this value drawing lesson I will be referring to the five-value scale using a number in parentheses..."(3)".
+During this drawing lesson I will be referring to the five-value scale using a number in parentheses..."(3)".
 This will help you when I refer to a part of the drawing such as the "cast shadow".

 Take the round template you've chosen and place it in the center of your paper.
 With a pencil, draw very, very, lightly around it.